aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/karpenter/consolidation.md

 }
 ```

-This will result in the Kubernetes scheduler placing any Pods on those nodes on the remaining capacity, and now we can see that Karpenter is managing a total of 1 node:
+This will result in the Kubernetes scheduler placing any pods on those nodes on the remaining capacity, and now we can see that Karpenter is managing a total of 1 node:

 ```bash
 $ kubectl get nodes -l type=karpenter